zvidmarb/cse110-w21-group23/admin/meetings/011721-kickoff.md

 - Team contract
 - Group Page and Video
     - theme/brand
-    - roster/overiew and personal page link
+    - logistics of updaing roster and personal page links
-    - mp4 video in the page
+    - talk about video

 ### Action Items
-- Person
+- Have signed PDF of rules in the repo by Tuesday
-    - item
+- Have individual portion of the roster up by Tuesday

 ### Decisions Made
 - Decision